eyedeekay/samrtc/README.md

 **UNTIL DESTINATION WHITELISTING IS IMPLEMENTED COMPLETELY, WITH 100% TEST** **COVERAGE AND LOTS OF DOGFOODING BY ME.** That said, I can't stop you.

-Enable webRTC on i2p.
+Enable WebTorrent on i2p.
 Create a tunnel to your own SAM port over i2p with whitelisting for the local destination.
-DANGER: Of all the potentially stupid things I have done with i2p, this is probably the most risky.
-It might also be unnecessary, but if I'm right about the security of most browsers people attach to i2p, then it might be a good idea.

 First of all, sure, it's possible to proxy WebRTC over a regular SOCKS proxy or whatever.
 But when it comes to the more interesting WebRTC applications, it